tumainimosha/nginx/tests/README.md

 * Installs Nginx and generates core and related configuration files including a HTTP server block which redirects to a HTTPS server block

-This remote VM is used to test the TLS configuration used by this role with external tooling (notably SSL Labs).
+This remote VM is used to test the TLS configuration used by this role with external tooling (notably Qualys SSL Labs).

 Note: Multiple scenarios may be run within the same VM, providing they do not overlap.